 - We treat the bare spots left after clean-up by running the chickens through them.
 The flock stirs up the soil, fluffs the ground for hay seeds that might have slipped through, and the whole area reseeds itself without any other help.
 We use the same areas every year as our “sacrifice” areas for winter use so we don’t worry too much about long-term damage.
 However, I read a recent article about using that spot for growing potatoes which I’m looking into!

-Do you use composting in your yard or garden?
-We do a big, low-maintenance system for the farm waste, and we have a smaller backyard system for house scraps right in the corner of our garden (which you can see here).
+Do you use composting in your yard or garden system?
+We do a big, low-maintenance system for the farm waste, and we have a smaller backyard system made out of pallets for house scraps right in the corner of our garden (which you can see here).